what is a gelding

 You might need to give it some antibiotics to keep infections at bay and keep the incision clean.

-Your horse can undergo some light exercise during the recovery period; just a short walk will do.
 You’ll notice that the effects of the male hormones tend to subside within a couple of weeks, leaving you with a happy, healthy and huggable horse.

 Controversy Surrounding the Practice